SandroEph/abrecommenders/README.md

 ## System design

-The MovieLens 25M dataset will first be used to train two recommender systems, the baseline model and the supposedly new model.
+The MovieLens 25M dataset will first be used to train two recommender systems : the baseline model, yielding a 7% CTR, and the challenger model.
 Recommendations prediction request from user traffic will be routed randomly to one of the two recommender systems and recommendations will be shown on the website.
 If the user clicks on one of the recommendations, the click will be collected and stored to evaluate possible statistically significant change in click-through rate.

 ![System diagram](./ressources/system_diagram.png)

-Kubernetes and Seldon Core will be used to deploy the two recommender systems.
-It will make this A/B testing experiment easier as it will provide a unified endpoint to query for recommendations, taking care of the random routing and even feedback and evaluation loop by collecting custom metrics such as in this case the click-through rate through a special feedback endpoint.
-It also integrates well with Prometheus and Grafana and that will allow us to monitor the experiment's results.
+Docker, Kubernetes and Seldon Core will be used to deploy the two recommender systems.
+It will make this A/B testing experiment easier as it will provide a unified endpoint to query for recommendations, taking care of the random routing and the feedback and evaluation loop by collecting custom metrics such as in this case the click-through rate through another special feedback endpoint.
+It also integrates well with Prometheus and Grafana which will allow monitoring of the experiment's results.

 Flask will be used to build a mock website in order to test the implementation and run the mock A/B test experiment and selenium will be used to simulate user traffic and interaction on this website.

-One ida to improve this overall system would be to also implement periodical online re-training so that the model would take into consideration new user interactions with movies.
+One idea to improve this overall system would be to also implement periodical online re-training so that the model would take into consideration new user interactions with movies and to palliate any possible data drift.
 This improvement brings alone its fair share of new problems (eg. long and costly retraining, adapting the A/B testing statistics) so we will focus here on the deployment and serving of the models and the A/B test experiment.

 ## Project steps

-1. Train the two compared recommender systems (baseline and new)
+1. Train the two recommender systems to be compared
 2. Design the A/B experiment
+3. Create, configure and deploy the containerized architecture
-3. Deploy and serve the two models, configure deployment
+4. Deploy and serve the two models
-4. Test deployment and serving
+5. Test deployment and serving
-5. Develop the mock website
+6. Develop the mock website
-6. Automate user traffic and interaction
+7. Automate user traffic and interaction
-7. Explore and interpret the A/B experiment results
+8. Explore and interpret the A/B experiment results

 ## Tools and packages